thekingdomofwool1/GCP-Terraform-Terraria-Server-/README.md

 You can customize the server by modifying the variables in your `terraform.tfvars` file:

-- `machine_type`: Change the VM size for better performance
+- `machine_type`: Change the VM size for better performance (you probably won't need to do this unless you really want to host a ton of people.
+I don't even know that many people who play Terraria)
 - `disk_size_gb`: Increase disk space for larger worlds
 - `world_size`: Set to 1 (small), 2 (medium), or 3 (large)
 - `max_players`: Set the maximum number of concurrent players